rubenlupi/secure-data/README.md

 #GITHUB_ACTIONS

-This project executes CD in each commit
+This project executes CD in each commit.
+The result is shown in this file.